-The jewellery industry is a commonly overlooked industry which is greatly damaging the environment.
+The jewellery industry is a commonly overlooked industry which is greatly damaging to the environment.
 The mining for precious metals destroys natural habitats and disrupts ecosystems.
-The mining itself is often not heavily regulated and therefore prone to pollution of the neighbouring environment with mining waste.
+The mining itself is often not heavily regulated and therefore prone to pollution of the surrounding landscape with mining waste.

 CO2 emissions throughout the entire process are very high, with gold production one of the highest emitters amongst mined metals.
 The easy solution to this is to use recycled or second-hand jewellery, a solution which businesses are starting to employ.